 For people with visual impairments such as color blindness or low visual acuity, sites with high color contrast are easier to see.

 Typically, using a dark font color on a light background is a safe bet.
-The goal is to prevent the text from blending in with the rest of your site.
+The goal is to prevent the text from blending in with the rest of the background.
 It’s wise to avoid using the opposite combination (light text on a dark background).

 Combinations with limited contrast, such as blue text on a green background, can also be difficult to read.
 If you’re not sure about your color scheme, there are a handful of ways you can test the visual elements on your blog, such as the Colour Contrast Analyzer.